UGA Exchange Programs

-Non-UGA ProgramsNon-UGA Programs are usually for-profit or non-profit organizations who provide education abroad opportunities in conjunction with universities around the world.
+Non-UGA ProgramsNon-UGA Programs are usually for-profit or non-profit organizations who provide study away opportunities in conjunction with universities around the world.

 - University of New Orleans, Innsbruck International Summer School

-Education Abroad Consortium ProgramsConsortia are usually groups of universities and other organizations operating together on a joint project, such as study abroad.
+Global Education Consortium ProgramsConsortia are usually groups of universities and other organizations operating together on a joint project, such as study away.

 - CIMBA - Consortium of Universities for International Studies